percona/pmm-doc/docs/setting-up/server/podman.md

     systemctl --user stop pmm-server
     ```

-2. Run on the saved image.
+2. Run on previous image.

     Edit `~/.config/pmm-server/env` file:

     ```sh
     sed -i "s/PMM_TAG=.*/PMM_TAG=2.28.0/g" ~/.config/pmm-server/env
-    sed -i "s/PMM_IMAGE=.*/PMM_IMAGE=pmm-server-backup/g" ~/.config/pmm-server/env
     ```

     !!! caution alert alert-warning "Important"
-        X.Y.Z (2.28.0) is the version you created during the Backup
+        X.Y.Z (2.28.0) is the version you used before upgrade and you made Backup with it

 3. Restore the volume.